dman7351/mogwai/endpoints.md

 ## Memory endpoint ##
 The CPU test end point is ```/mem-stress```
 The parameters are:
+- intensity: int (this is the number of threads)
 - size: int
 - duration: int
 The curl command to test is: